Reeveli/SPG-Template/README.md

 ## SPG Addon Settings

- - Enhanced flashbang: Define which (or any) cladd of grenades will act as enhanced flashbangs.
+ - Enhanced flashbang: Define which (or any) class of grenades will act as enhanced flashbangs.

  	- Flashbangs are now omidirectional
 	-	Custom effects for players